Agencia Espacial Española: Recent times

 In 2014, the Interministerial Committee for Space Industrial and Technological Policy was created to coordinate the interest of the several ministries that at that time had space responsibilities.
 This committee was made up of representatives from the Ministry of Defense, the Ministry of Finance and Public Administrations, the Ministry of Development, the Ministry of Industry, Energy and Tourism, the Ministry of Economy and Competitiveness, the National Institute of Aerospace Technology, the Centre for the Development of Industrial Technology and the State Meteorological Agency (AEMET).
 In 2015, the government announced the creation of the agency to unify all space research activities, but this was not carried out.

 With the arrival at the Ministry of Science of former astronaut Pedro Duque, the industry recovered the idea of creating a space agency, but the government discarded the idea again since they considered that creating more structures was not going to solve the problem and that the most logical was to continue betting on the European Space Agency (ESA).
-Despite this, in 27 May 2021, the new Science Minister, Diana Morant, announced that the draft Science Act included the possibility of creating said body, and that, indeed, they would do so.
+Despite this, on 27 May 2021, the new Science Minister, Diana Morant, announced that the draft Science Act included the possibility of creating said body, and that, indeed, they would do so.
 The new Science, Technology and Innovation Act was passed on 26 August 2022 and entered into force on 7 September 2022.

 Between 2021 and 2022 the government has been implementing measures in this regard, establishing a new National Security Strategy that considered vital to have a space agency, presenting the Science bill to Parliament and the creation in June 2022 of the Space Council, an interministerial working group in charge of drawing up the internal regulations and the initial action plan of the future Spanish Space Agency.
 The Space Council is chaired by a Special Commissioner, a position established in 2022 to coordinate all the public and private efforts to promote the space industry.
 The government also announced in June 2022 that the Spanish Air Force, the Army of the Air, would be renamed as Army of the Air and Space.

 As initially expected, the agency became operational in 2023.
-On 7 March 2023, the Council of Ministers approved the internal regulations of the Agency and in 20 April 2023 the Agency's Governing Council held its constitutive session.
+On 7 March 2023, the Council of Ministers approved the internal regulations of the Agency and on 20 April 2023 the Agency's Governing Council held its constitutive session.